Juror and spouse: Texas state Sen. Angela Paxton could vote in trial on husband’s impeachment

 Lt.
 Gov. Dan Patrick tightly controls the Senate and its 19-12 Republican majority.
 He suggested to a Dallas television state before last week’s House impeachment vote that Angela Paxton will participate in the trial.

-“I will be presiding over that case and the senators — all 31 senators — will have a vote,” Patrick told WFAA-TV.
+“I will be presiding over that case and the senators — all 31 senators — will have a vote,” Patrick said.
 “We’ll set the rules for that trial as we go forward and we’ll see how that develops.”

 Asked Tuesday whether Sen. Paxton would participate in the trial, Patrick declined comment, saying he could not take questions about the impeachment proceedings.